International-GNSS-Service/SLM/doc/source/configuration.rst

 Default: ``Not Defined``

 The path to an optional environment file that will be loaded by the root settings.
-You may specifiy this setting as an environment variable or as a file setting before you include ``slm.settings.root``.
+You may specify this setting as an environment variable or as a file setting before you include ``slm.settings.root``.

 ``SLM_DATABASE`` ⚙️